AllenInstitute/MIES/Packages/doc/SweepFormula.rst

      ,4,100,4)
    )

 In the above example the data operation sets sweep number as meta data.
-The `SF_TransferFormulaDataWaveNoteAndMeta` function transfers that meta data also to the results of the outer operations.
+The `SFH_TransferFormulaDataWaveNoteAndMeta` function transfers that meta data also to the results of the outer operations.
 The data waves returned from the min operation contain only a single data point and the result complies with the second set of conditions mentioned above.
 Thus, the results are displayed in the plotter with sweep numbers on the x-axis and "Sweeps" as x-label.

 Operation Stack
 """""""""""""""

-The operation stack meta data is updated in the called operation, typically through `SF_TransferFormulaDataWaveNoteAndMeta`.
+The operation stack meta data is updated in the called operation, typically through `SFH_TransferFormulaDataWaveNoteAndMeta`.
 It is a semicolon separated list of operations called for a single formula, where the most recent operation is at the front of the list.
 Operations where data from several sources is joined, like `plus` discard the previous operation stack.
 Thus, the operation stack contains only operations that were relevant for the strands of data that reaches ultimately the formula plotter.